ArnaudDuhamel/Portoflio-Data-Analysis/chicagoBikeRides/README.md

 </details>

-The dataset contained a total of 5 667 717 entries rows.
+The dataset contained a total of 5 667 717 rows.